Cody-Durham/hang-in-there-boilerplate/README.md

 <details>
   <summary>**Under the Hood**</summary>
-  A database of assetts for the random posters (image titles, and quotes) wwere already provided for the project, which is what is drawn upon to create the poster on page load/refresh.
+  A database of assetts for the random posters (image titles, and quotes) were already provided for the project, which is what is drawn upon to create the poster on page load/refresh.
 Additional assetts are added dynamically to the respective arrays upon creation of a custom poster - the inputted data is stored away and can now be drawn upon when generating random covers.
-To creat a random poster, click `Show Another Random Poster` button, an event listener was assigned to the button.
-Upon click, an assett is chosen at random from each of the arrays for the corresponding poster elements and is placed into a new Class object - the new poster.
+To create a random poster, click `Show Another Random Poster` button, an event listener was assigned to the button.
+Upon click, an asset is chosen at random from each of the arrays for the corresponding poster elements and is placed into a new Class object - the new poster.
 It is then displayed on the home page by reassigning the corresponding HTML elements, which are targeted with the `document.querySelector()` method.
 </details>

 #### Create Custom Poster